10 Best Neck Gaiters for Runners Reviewed

 5. Oakley Factory

-It is made of soft, durable microfleece polyester.
+It's fabric component is very soft, durable microfleece polyester.
 It is also form fitting which is an important factor, because some of the other brands on the market tend to fall off the face.

 This is one of the cheaper choices out there, without complaints in regards to quality of construction.
 The reason it isn’t higher rated is because of the rough seams that bothered a lot of reviewers.